-In the past five decades, Latino leaders in the Saginaw community have made their mark for different organizations and programs to help our greater community.
+In the past five decades, Latino leaders in the Saginaw, Bay City and Midland Counties, have made their mark for different organizations and programs to help our greater community.
 Yet, in more recent years, concern over the apathy among Latino youth helped propel the creation of the Great Lakes Bay Hispanic Leadership Institute (GLBHLI).
 Through community summit meetings held at Saginaw Valley State University through the College of Business & Management, several barriers were identified as to low college enrollment and low participation of young adults in leadership roles.
 As a result of those meetings and through the encouragement of the Great Lakes Bay Hispanic Business Association and Saginaw Valley State University, discussions began on possible solutions.
 To help develop a cadre of next generation leaders from and for this community, enter Monica B. Reyes and Larry J. Rodarte, who initially met with the founder of the African-American Leadership Training Institute, Jimmy E. Greene, in April 2008 when two classes of the African-American leadership men had already graduated.

 “In a community and state that’s devastated as much as Michigan is, it is imperative that we push new people resources to the forefront,” said Greene, who is CEO and President of the American Builders & Contractors, in Midland, Michigan.
 “I had always felt that the Hispanic community was absent in the same manner as young Black men were from representation.
 I only hoped that someone from the Hispanic community would get the same sort of frustration as I had and do something about it.
 Finally, someone did.”